projectacrn/acrn-hypervisor/doc/developer-guides/asm_coding_guidelines.rst

 =====================================

 Label name shall be unique with the following exception.
 Usage of local labels is allowed.
-Local label is defined with the format 'N:', where N represents any non-negative integer.
-Using 'Nb' to refer to the most recent previous definition of that label.
-Using 'Nf' to refer to the next definition of a local label.
+Local label is defined with the format ``N:``, where N represents any non-negative integer.
+Using ``Nb`` to refer to the most recent previous definition of that label.
+Using ``Nf`` to refer to the next definition of a local label.

 Compliant example::

     asm_showcase_1:
             movl    $0x1, %eax

     asm_showcase_2:
             movl    $0x2, %eax